You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 WordPress used nofollow out of the box on comment links yet it never helped to curb SPAM.

-As nofollow was such a huge success Google over the years made it mandatory to use it for all kinds of links.
+Despite nofollow being such a huge failure Google made it mandatory over the years to use it for all kinds of links.

 - User Generated Content (UGC)